howonlee/mertonon/essays/estimates.md

 We also fully intend that Mertonon's suggestions also work for the very specific quotidian purpose of looking good and blaming someone else for your failures.
 A guide for that and countermeasures and counter-countermeasures and counter-counter-countermeasures is forthcoming whenever Mertonon allocates effort to it.

-Again, if you want some more information about Mertonon, contact us directly at [howon@mertonon.com](mailto:howon@mertonon.com) or browse the other docs [here](https://github.com/howonlee/mertonon/tree/master/docs).
+Again, if you want some more details and information about Mertonon, contact us directly at [howon@mertonon.com](mailto:howon@mertonon.com) or browse the other docs [here](https://github.com/howonlee/mertonon/tree/master/docs).
+Here are docs for [setting up Mertonon](https://github.com/howonlee/mertonon/blob/master/docs/setup.md) and here are docs for [using Mertonon](https://github.com/howonlee/mertonon/blob/master/docs/usage.md).